Thermoplastic Pipe Market Size and Share

 Thermoplastic Pipe Market Analysis by Mordor Intelligence

-The Thermoplastic Pipe Market size is estimated at USD 4.01 billion in 2025, and is expected to reach USD 5.01 billion by 2030, at a CAGR of 4.57% during the forecast period (2025-2030).
+The Thermoplastic Pipe market is expected to grow from USD 4.01 billion in 2025 to USD 4.19 billion in 2026 and is forecast to reach USD 5.23 billion by 2031 at 4.52% CAGR over 2026-2031.

 As oil, gas, water, and process industry operators confront tougher corrosion-control mandates, they continue shifting capital budgets from carbon-steel pipelines toward lighter, non-corrosive polymers that shorten installation schedules and extend asset life.
 Policy measures such as the U.S. Department of Transportation’s new methane-leak rule and the EU’s Regulation 2024/1787 on energy-sector methane emissions accelerate the swap-out cycle by penalising fugitive emissions while rewarding materials with high joint integrity.
 Growing urban populations in Asia-Pacific (APAC) add another push factor: governments funnel infrastructure budgets into water and wastewater upgrades, opening large bid volumes that specify polyethylene (PE) or reinforced thermoplastic pipe (RTP).
 Operators in deepwater fields likewise favour thermoplastic composite pipe (TCP) because it eliminates corrosion and slashes offshore installation times by as much as 60%, a decisive benefit when daily rig costs run into USD hundreds-of-thousands.
 Despite these positives, adoption remains sensitive to oil-linked resin price swings and the pressure-temperature ceilings of most polymers relative to steel, a constraint that caps penetration in ultra-high-spec niches.